RStudio Connect launches R and Python to perform a variety of tasks. This includes:

 RStudio Connect runs its processes as an unprivileged user; both a system default and content-specific overrides are supported.
 See the User Account for Processes section for details.

-The "unshare" environment created for R execution involves first establishing
+The "unshare" environment created for process execution involves first

-a number of bind mounts and then switching to the target unprivileged user.
+establishing a number of bind mounts and then switching to the target

-processes.
-Within this newly established environment, a number of
+context available to processes.
+Within this newly established environment, a

-calls are made in order to hide or isolate parts of the filesystem.
+mount calls are made in order to hide or isolate parts of the

 Documentation for the system calls used to create an RStudio Connect sandbox: